alecthomas/participle/README.md

 ## V2

-This is a beta version of version 2 of Participle.
-It is still subject to change but should be mostly stable at this point.
+This is version 2 of Participle.

-See the [Change Log](CHANGES.md) for details.

-> **Note:** semantic versioning API guarantees do not apply to the [experimental](https://pkg.go.dev/github.com/alecthomas/participle/v2/experimental) packages - the API may break between minor point releases.

 It can be installed with: